-At Rally Control:
+At Rally Control

-- A Chief Medical Officer or his assistant:
+A Chief Medical Officer or his assistant:

-Both must be approved by the ASN and be placed under the authority of the clerk of the course.
-Their names must appear in the supplementary regulations of the event.
+Both must be approved by the ASN and be placed under the authority of the Clerk of the Course.
+Their names must appear in the Supplementary Regulations of the rally.